Ahmed-Abdel-karim/Market/README.md

 [visit the website here](https://market9.herokuapp.com)
 ## Purpose:
-the purpose of this web application is to showcase my coding skills , i did not put so much efforts into design and front-end fancy stuff like animations , i just fouced in connecting react with redux and the back end API.
+the purpose of this web application is to showcase my coding skills , i did not put so much efforts into design and front-end fancy stuff like animations , i just focused in connecting react with redux and the back end API.

 ## Tech-stack